Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Discussion

 There are limitations related to the clinical data that was used in this study.
 The 4D-MRI images are averaged over several cardiac cycles.
 This averaging and noise in the scans likely contributes to a lack of volume conservation in the flow data created from these images.
 We performed parameter inference using one pressure reading from one vessel.
-In the future, it would be helpful for parameter estimation to have multiple pressure readings from multiple vessels, e.g., from the arms and the ankles.
+In the future, it would be helpful for parameter estimation to have multiple pressure readings from multiple vessels, e.g., from the arms and the ankles. \hot{We do realize the sample size is small - limiting our ability to validate our model.
+It is our plan in the future to obtain access to more patient data and validate results in this way}.
 Finally, five out of the nine patients received some form of hypertension medication.
 This is a factor that our model does not take into account.